homestar92/ring-lardner-transcriptions/Where Do You Get That Noise.md

 ## IV

-WELL, we played down in Cincy one Saturday to a crowd that might of all came out in one street car without nobody ridin' in the motorman's vest pocket.
+Well, we played down in Cincy one Saturday to a crowd that might of all came out in one street car without nobody ridin' in the motorman's vest pocket.
 We was discussin' it that night at supper.

 "It's no more'n natural," I says.
 "The home club's been goin' bad and you can't expect the whole population to fight for a look at 'em."